Media tip sheet: Dozens of CSU experts available to discuss issues related to wildfires

 Smith is researching how co-occurring droughts and deluges will impact carbon cycling across the vast grasslands of the continental U.S.

-Disaster response and the long and short-term impact of fires
+Long and short-term impact of fires

 Erika Osborne, professor in the Department of Art and Art History